anisimovdev/e-olymp-solutions/README.md

 # E-Olymp solutions
-My solutions to a few problems on https://www.e-olymp.com for my Computer Science class.
+My solutions to a few problems on https://www.e-olymp.com.